Digital Declutter — 15 Ways to Become Less Distracted and More Productive in 2025

 Uninstalling software

-Look at all the software on any device you own and uninstall any apps you don’t need.
+Look at all the software on any device you own and uninstall any apps you don’t ever use or need.

 Not only will this give you more valuable storage space, but it may also improve the speed of the device in question.